pennersr/django-allauth/README.rst

 From 0.9.0
 **********

+- Django 1.4.3 is now the minimal requirement.

 - Dropped dependency on (unmaintained?) oauth2 package, in favor of requests-oauthlib.
 So you will need to update your (virtual) environment accordingly.